hugowindisch/pillow/README.md

 + Node Packages: Since there is no special way of writing pillow packages (js files are the same as in Node, and there are no magic wrapper files of any kind), a lot of general purpose NodeJS packages should work directly with pillow.
 The only thing to do is to add the 'pillow' engine declaration to the package.json file.

-+ Swallowapps Packages: Pillow is the foundation of my other project, swallowapps, that is roughly similar to the Flash (TM) authoring tool but that targets html5 (i.e. it is a no-css, no-html, graphic development tool targetting browsers).
++ Swallowapps Packages: Pillow is the foundation of my other project, swallowapps, that is very roughly similar to the Flash (TM) authoring tool but that targets html5 (i.e. it is a no-css, no-html, graphic development tool targetting browsers).
 Inside the swallowapps project, there are many pillow packages (client side versions of Node's http, event, assert and url among others), and all swallowapps applications are packages.
-I will probably break the swallowapps projects in smaller parts (make the general purpose packages available independently) in the next months, and this will add to the list of existing packages.
+I will probably break the swallowapps projects in smaller parts (make the general purpose packages available independently) in the next months, and this will add to the list of existing packages compatible with pillow.

 #Output: Structure of the Generated Folder
 The generated folder will have the following structure: